abinashlingank/.workoutScheduler/README.md

 ---

 ### Step 2: Install the CLI
-1. Move the `workoutScript.sh` to the dedicated directory:
+1. Giving permission for `workoutScript.sh` and make it as executable:
    ```bash
    cd
    chmod +x $HOME/.workoutScheduler/workoutScript.sh